Making-Sense-Info/Varese/use-cases/cdsp-1.md

 ## General description
 ELIPSS has a yearly core questionnaire (the Annual survey) to update sociodemgraphic data on panelists.
 Then, each month a new research survey is collected on a specific topic.
 The monthly survey can be cross-sectional (one-shot, for instance: a study on inclusive writing) or an additional wave of a longtudinal project (ex.
 Digital practices (wave 10)).

-Dataset shared with the research community is a combination of variable from the monthly survey questionnaire (on a specific topic) and a set of additional sociodemographic data from the Annual survey of the current year.
+Dataset shared with the research community is a combination of variables from the monthly survey questionnaire (on a specific topic) and a set of additional sociodemographic data from the Annual survey of the current year.

 ## Sources and variables